Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 as `.deb` packages.
 For other platforms, unfortunately no one-click packages exist.
 However, compilation from source works on Linux, BSD and Mac-OS.

-For now, access to GDP is granted on a case-by-case basis (email Eric
-<eric@cs.berkeley.edu> for access).
-The source code for GDP client library and
-log-server is maintained in a git repository that can be accessed either over HTTPS (requires username, password), or over SSH (requires key setup):
+The source code for GDP client library and log-server is maintained in a git repository that can be accessed either over HTTPS (requires username, password), or over SSH (requires key setup):